Early Views of the Los Angeles Plaza

 In 1877, the Los Angeles City Council changed the name of Wine Street to Olvera Street in his honor.
 Marchessault Street is named for French Canadian, Damien Marchessault, who served as mayor of Los Angeles from 1859-1860, and again from 1861-1865.
 During his term in office, the Plaza Church was rebuilt and the City Gas Company was organized.
 Marchessault committed suicide in the city council chamber in 1868, after becoming despondent over public criticism of the water system and over gambling debts.

-(1890)** - View looking north across the L.A.
-Plaza to the beginning of Olvera Street.
-The Olvera Adobe can be seen to the right on the northeast corner of Olvera and Marchessault streets.
+(1890)* - Looking north across the L.A.
+Plaza toward the beginning of Olvera Street.
+The Olvera Adobe is visible on the northeast corner of Olvera and Marchessault streets, to the right in the image.

 (ca. 1890)* - The Los Angeles Plaza, around 1890.
 The one story building on the left is the former residence of Don Augustin Olvera.
 The large two story on the right is the former residence of Don Vicente Lugo.
 The LA City Water Company building is at the northwest corner of Marchessault and North Alameda (at the center of the photo).